claudiajs/example-projects/README.md

 To get started, make sure your credentials are configured.
 See the [ClaudiaJS Getting Started Guide](https://github.com/claudiajs/claudia/blob/master/getting_started.md) for more information.

-AWS Lambda currently runs Node.js version 8 and 6 (you can choose the runtime with `--runtime` when [creating the function](https://github.com/claudiajs/claudia/blob/master/docs/create.md)).
+AWS Lambda currently runs Node.js version 10 and 8 (you can choose the runtime with `--runtime` when [creating the function](https://github.com/claudiajs/claudia/blob/master/docs/create.md)).
 It's best to use the same version for testing and deployment.